WWE News: Wyatt Family Plans For ‘WrestleMania’ Angle With Randy Orton

 After weeks of uncertainty on WWE television, the Wyatt Family and WWE Championship angle appears firmly in place heading into WrestleMania.
 There was some backstage discussion over the last two months in regards to how to book the WWE title match on April 2, but with three SmackDown tapings left before the big event, it will be Randy Orton vs. Bray Wyatt for the WWE Championship in Orlando.

 As you recall, Orton won the WWE Royal Rumble, guaranteeing himself a title opportunity of his choosing, though that debate never played out on tv.
-Bray Wyatt won the WWE Championship two weeks later at WWE Elimination Chamber and Orton declared that he would relinquish his WrestleMania match.
+Bray Wyatt won the WWE Championship two weeks later at WWE Elimination Chamber, and Orton declared that he would relinquish his WrestleMania match.

 Whether WWE officials were just biding their time during a seven-week build to the grand stage, or if they were legitimately considering adding Luke Harper to their main event to make it a Wyatt Family triple threat, confusion ensued to try to determine a new number one contender.
 Over the course of three weeks, an inconclusive finish to a Battle Royal led to a match between Harper and AJ Styles, which led to another match between Styles and Randy Orton.